maheshj01/api-docs-ai/docs/ARCHITECTURE.md

 ## 3. RAG retrieval pipeline

+> New to RAG or want the *why* behind each step?
+See the learner-focused
+> **[RAG.md](RAG.md)** — it explains embeddings, chunking, hybrid search, and reranking from
+> scratch using this project's code.
+The section below is the condensed reference.

 Located in `backend-chatbot/retrieval_service/app/retrieval/`.

 1. **Document loading** (`processing/`) — docs for each set are loaded from `data/<set>_docs`